-In addition, the Rose Bowl loop for pedestrians, runners and cyclists.
+The Rose Bowl loop is open for pedestrians, runners and cyclists.
 Please continue to follow local health and safety guidelines (More):

 - Practice physical distancing and provide at least six feet of space at all times.